 Overall, the best option for defining and enhancing curly locks is the Bed Head Curls in Check 1875 Watt Diffuser Hair Dryer.
 This brilliant tool combines a wide-barrel dryer with an expertly designed diffuser to help coily, kinky tresses see their fullest potential.
-Having said that, if you're open to splurging and want the option to switch between curly and straight styles, you really can't go wrong with the Dyson Supersonic Hair Dryer.
-The cult-loved tool has controllable airflow, multiple heat settings, and a premium diffuser attachment.
-However, if you prefer something super budget-friendly (but still super reliable), the Revlon Essentials Volume Booster Hair Dryer handles well and is a reliable pick with 1845 watts of power.
+However, if you prefer something super budget-friendly, the Revlon Essentials Volume Booster Hair Dryer handles well and is a reliable pick with 1845 watts of power.

-What To Look For in a Blow Dryer for Curly Hair
+What To Look For in Hair Dryers for Curly Hair

 To define your curls, you'll definitely want to use a blow dryer with a curl diffuser.
 “This tool diffuses the airflow which is crucial to drying curly hair,” says DeBolt.
 “It reduces frizz and promotes the best curl shape.”
 Ultimately, it makes for fuller, bouncier, accentuated curls.

 Many hair dryers on the market today feature ionic technology.
 This means negative ions (electrically charged particles) are released through the barrel, attracting the wet positive ions in your hair to dry it faster.
 “These negative ions smooth the cuticle, which in turn, reduce frizz,” says Spino.
 Not only that, but DeBolt adds that it’s great for creating a sleek, shiny finish.

 The best hair dryers for curly hair have multiple heat and power settings.
 “This is important for controlling the heat temperature and flow of air,” says DeBolt.
 When defining your curls, you’ll want to use medium or low heat, as overheating can lead to breakage and unwanted frizz.
 Also, hot air can change the shape and texture of your hair, so unless you want to dry it straight, opt for a lower temperature.
 Some dryers also have a cold-shot setting, which can be used to lock in your style once it’s dry.